 Action is needed if the EICR issued is unsatisfactory.
-If an EICR has a C1, C2 or FI code, it is unsatisfactory.
+If an EICR has a C1, C2 or FI code, it is inadequate.

 If a C1 is discovered, the electrician will often use temporary measures to make the dangerous installation safe.

-Then, as is the case with a C2 or FI code, it is the owner’s responsibility to arrange a repair, replacement, or further investigation within 28 days.
+Then, as is the case with a C2 or FI code, the owner’s responsibility is to arrange a repair, replacement, or further investigation within 28 days.

 A C3 code, ‘improvement recommended’, is given to aspects of the installation that do not present danger but increase the property’s safety standard.

-Occasionally a C3 code may be attributed to an item that does not follow current regulations but did comply at the time it was installed.
+Occasionally a C3 code may be attributed to an item that does not follow current regulations but did comply when it was installed.